XZiar/RayRenderer/OpenGLUtil/README.md

 ### Resource Management

-Texture and UBO are binded to oglProgram(main shader), and their binding slot are limited.
+Texture and UBO are binded to slots, which are limited and context-sensative. oglProgram(main shader) binds location with slots, which is context-insensative.
+These two bindings are seperated stored in context-related storage and program's state storage.

-OpenGLUtil include an LRU-policy resource manager to handle the bindings, which aims at least state-changing(binding texture is costy compared with uploading uniform(it may be buffered by driver)).
+OpenGLUtil include an LRU-policy resource manager to handle slots bindings, which aims at least state-changing(binding texture is costy compared with uploading uniform(it may be buffered by driver)).

 The manager handles at most 255 slots, and slot 0-3 are always reserved for other use(e.g, slot 0 is for default binding when uploading/dowloading data), hence slot 4~N will be automatically managed.

 For Texture, limit N is get by `GL_MAX_COMBINED_TEXTURE_IMAGE_UNITS`.
 For UBO, limit N is get by `GL_MAX_UNIFORM_BUFFER_BINDINGS`.

+LRU cache has 3 bi-direction linkedlist, `unused`,`used`,`fixed`. `unused` means avaliable slots, `used` means binded slots, `unused` means pinned slots.

+When an oglProgram is binded to current context, it binds its global states and pins them.
+Further bindings during draw calls will only modify `unused` and `used` list, so that states can be easily recovered after a draw call.

 ### Multi-thread Worker